nimarb/random-nas-combined/notes.md

   * Gives some errors, see above
 * [very clean implementation](https://github.com/kevinzakka/densenet)
   * seems to have not ideal performance according to the author

+### Inception Blocks

+Could be interesting to implement and look at, from the 2015 paper GoogLeNet.

 ## Bugs